How to use R on the Bioinformatics cluster¶

 DO NOT run treatments on frontal servers, you're going to be a nuisance to other users.
 Please, always use sbatch or srun.

-Before contacting the support, READ THE FAQ
+Before contacting the support, READ THE FAQ and Tutorials.

 Objective